Chanda-Abdul/Several-Coding-Patterns-for-Solving-Data-Structures-and-Algorithms-Problems-during-Interviews/README.md

 By moving at different speeds (say, in a cyclic <b>LinkedList</b>), the algorithm proves that the <b> two pointers</b> are bound to meet.
 The <i>fast pointer</i> should catch the <i>slow pointer</i> once both the pointers are in a cyclic loop.

 One of the famous problems solved using this technique was [Finding a cycle in a <b>LinkedList</b>](https://github.com/Chanda-Abdul/Several-Coding-Patterns-for-Solving-Data-Structures-and-Algorithms-Problems-during-Interviews/blob/main/%E2%9C%85%20%20Pattern%2003:%20Fast%20%26%20Slow%20pointers.md#linkedlist-cycle-easy).
-Let’s jump onto this problem to understand the <b>Fast & Slow</b> pattern.
+Lets jump onto this problem to understand the <b>Fast & Slow</b> pattern.

 ## [Pattern 4: Merge Intervals](./✅%20%20Pattern%2004%20:%20Merge%20Intervals.md)